The need to share content has become almost a must in today’s age dominated by social media and digital communication.

 - 4 million businesses have LinkedIn pages

-- 17% of small businesses in the US have LinkedIn presence
+- 17% of small businesses in the US have a LinkedIn presence

 - 81% of B2B businesses use LinkedIn for new product launches

 One thing to consider is that there is a big difference between the types of audiences being reached by the different social media channels.